nicolekurka/Breakfast-Project/recipe1-bagel.md

 * Two eggs
   * Can substitute tofu for eggs
 * Two slices of bacon
-  * Can substitute avocado for eggs
+  * Can substitute avocado for bacon

 ### Instructions
 1. Slice the bagel and put it in the toaster.